ftmsemu/ftmsemu.github.io/README.md

 continue my project in high hopes.

-Funnily enough while investigating the services of the cheapo sensor, I noticed that it seemed to be built around a Nordic nRF chip tool, well at least some Nordic specific Bluetooth services were exposed like OTA ("Over the air") firmware update and so on.
+Funnily enough while investigating the services of the cheapo sensor, I noticed that it seemed to be built around a Nordic nRF chip too, well at least some Nordic specific Bluetooth services were exposed like OTA ("Over the air") firmware update and so on.
 Well, even on good hardware – if the software you write is \*\*\* you have no joy… By the way,